sthancock/gls_planner/README.md

-    --nPhotons NPHOTONS  Number of expected signal photons Default 205 --window WINDOW      Measurement window in metres, eg. tree height Default 20 m --deadtime DEADTIME  Pixel deadtime in ns Default 2 ns
+    --nPhotons NPHOTONS  Number of expected signal photons Default 205 --window WINDOW      Measurement window in metres, eg. tree height Default 20 m --deadtime DEADTIME  Pixel deadtime in ns Default 2 ns --maxProb MAXPROB    Maximum acceptable probability of missing a photon as a fraction Default 0.02

-It outputs the mean number of photons expected within the dead-time and the probability that two or more will arrive within this time.
-A future development will determine the number of pixels needed to keep the probability of deadtime being an issue below a threshold.
+It outputs the mean number of photons expected within the dead-time, the probability that two or more will arrive within this time and the number of pixels needed to keep the probability of missing a photon less than maxProb.

 ## A note on input parameters